Do you have any questions or concerns regarding the UPSC Online Application for exams like Civil Services Examination?

 Change of Centre cases is normally discouraged by UPSC.
 However, written request duly signed addressing to J.S.
 (Exam), UPSC may be sent for a change of centre request towards its consideration based on its merit.

-You can submit multiple applications & required to pay the fee with new RID in case you are not a fee exempted candidate and your RID for latest submitted completed application will be considered for processing and all earlier submitted applications will be cancelled by the online system.
+You can submit multiple applications & required to pay the fee with the new RID in case you are not a fee exempted candidate and your RID for the latest submitted completed application will be considered for processing and all earlier submitted applications will be cancelled by the online system.

-40. What should I do in case I am in receipt of SMS from UPSC saying your candidature is not valid as you have not submitted your chosen centre.
+40. What should I do in case I am in receipt of an SMS from UPSC saying your candidature is not valid as you have not submitted your chosen centre.

 Please ignore the SMS as it is an Alert to candidates in case you have already submitted your completed application.
-Please take a hard copy and check for all fields including centre is printed and keep it for future reference and not be sent to UPSC unless asked for any reason.
+Please take a hard copy and check for all fields including a centre is printed and keep it for future reference and not be sent to UPSC unless asked for any reason.

 41. When I will receive the Admit Card (AC) once I had submitted my completed application.

 All admitted candidates can download e-AC with details of centre address around three weeks ahead of Examination Date once Admit Card are uploaded on https://www.upsc.gov.in/